ContainerSSH/containerssh.github.io/docs/reference/upcoming/audit.md

 ## Log formats

-### The `audit` format (recommended)
+### The `binary` format (recommended)

-The audit format is intended for an accurate reconstruction of everything happening during an SSH session.
+The binary format is intended for an accurate reconstruction of everything happening during an SSH session.
 It allows for accurate reconstruction of what happened during the session.

 Audit logs are stored in a [compressed binary format](https://github.com/ContainerSSH/auditlog/blob/main/FORMAT.v1.md) and can be decoded to a series of JSON messages using the `containerssh-auditlog-decoder` supplied as part of the ContainerSSH release.
 Alternatively, you can [implement your own decoder](https://github.com/ContainerSSH/auditlog/blob/main/FORMAT.v1.md).
+We are providing a [Go library for decoding audit log messages](https://github.com/ContainerSSH/auditlog/).

 ### The `asciinema` format